 Second, it’s risky.
 Even if you prioritize the quality of your production, the fact that you’re working quickly leaves you vulnerable to errors and quality slips.
 If you choose the aggressive approach, take extra caution.

 The competitive approach may sound similar to the aggressive approach, but it’s possible to perform work based on your competition without becoming aggressive.
-Usually, this company isn’t sure about their SEO strategy.
+Usually, this company isn’t sure about their SEO efforts.
 They may not have specific goals, they may be wary of SEO’s effectiveness, or they may have no idea what they’re doing.
 In any case, they’re mostly interested in SEO only to gain an edge over their competition or stay afloat in the competitive digital landscape.

 Because of this, the competitive approach is all about using your competitors and gaining ground on them wherever possible.